-The practice of taking stem cuttings is useful for rejuvenating overgrown houseplants such as dracaena.
+The practice of taking stem cuttings is useful for rejuvenating overgrown house plants such as dragon tree (Dracaena).

 Dracaenas are striking architectural plants, native to western and tropical Africa.
 Plants produce bold rosettes of strap-like leaves at the tip of each shoot, as older leaves gradually fade and fall to leave bare stems at the base.
 Dracaenas rarely branch out, so cuttings of various heights are usually planted together for a bushier effect.